Neighborhood Drainage Assistance Program

 How are problems prioritized?

-Because of the large number of eligible neighborhood drainage problems and a limited budget, Water and Land Resources is not able to fund a solution for every problem investigated.
+Because of the large number of eligible neighborhood drainage problems and a limited budget, Water and Land Resources (WLR) is not able to fund a solution for every problem investigated.
 The objective of the program is to correct as many of the most urgent of these problems as possible.

 A WLR engineer will identify a possible solution for most problems after assessing their severity and frequency.
 Solutions are then ranked for funding based on their cost and the severity of the problem.
 Each project is then assigned to one of three WLR solution groups, and participants are notified.

 The types of projects include constructing capital improvements, maintaining existing drainage systems, and enforcing of drainage code requirements.

 What if no funds are available for your project?